Characterization of the H2M Monolithic CMOS Sensor: Laboratory Characterization

 \cref{fig:total_noise} shows the impact of the sensor bias voltages on the threshold dispersion and single-pixel noise for samples with different total chip thicknesses.
 No significant differences are observed between samples.
 The combination of noise and threshold dispersion defines the rate of fake hits at a certain threshold level.
 Towards lower bias voltages ($< \SI{2}{V}$), the detector capacitance increases and noise dominates the fake hit rate.
-At higher bias voltages, threshold dispersion among pixels becomes more relevant due to the slowdown of the NMOS transistors~\cite{nmos}, but the single-pixel noise still dominates the fake hit rate.
+At higher bias voltages, threshold dispersion among pixels~\footnote{A higher reverse bias voltage reduces the drive current of the NMOS, slowing down digital gates, and reduces the active channel volume, making the transistor more sensitive to dopant fluctuations and thus increasing the threshold dispersion.}, but the single-pixel noise still dominates the fake hit rate.
 To overcome the increased threshold dispersion at \SI{-4.2}{V}, a lower value for the \texttt{dac\_itrim} is used at the cost of masking additional pixels.
 This results in a smaller step size in the tuning process, covering a smaller threshold dynamic range.
 Consequently, \SI{5}{} extra pixels (8 out of 1024) are masked compared to the other bias voltages.
 Operating the chip at different sensor bias voltages changes the tuning DAC setting by one or two DACs for approximately 20\% of the pixels in the matrix.